open-neuromorphic/open-neuromorphic.github.io/content/about/_index.md

 ## Our Founders

 Open Neuromorphic was brought to life through the vision and dedication of its founders.
-Their initial efforts and passion for open-source collaboration laid the groundwork for the thriving community we are today.
+Their initial efforts and passion for open source collaboration laid the groundwork for the thriving community we are today.
 We are immensely grateful for their pioneering spirit.

 {{< display_founders >}}